jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/careers/openings/index.md

 slug: careers/openings/
 title: Openings
 category: careers
 description: The following are Fluid Attacks' job openings.
   Do not hesitate to apply now!
 keywords: Fluid Attacks, Careers, Profile, Selection, Process, Job, Developer, Ethical Hacker, Web Developer, Pentester
 ---

 If you are interested, motivated, and have the required skills, we may have an opening for you.
 The list and descriptions below are our most frequent job openings.

-## Ethical Hacker / Pentester:
+## Ethical Hacker / Pentester

 We need people with a developer profile, who like to program, and are interested in Information Security for pentesting.